cmmvio/cmmv-docs-en/6-View/3-Headers.md

 </script>
 ```

 The ``@cmmv/http`` module automates essential optimizations to HTTP headers, ensuring security and performance through compression, session management, and protection against common web attacks via middleware like ``cors``, ``helmet``, and ``compression``.
-This is supplemented by custom configurations defined in the ``.cmmv.config.js`` file and template-specific header controls, making the CMMV platform a secure and efficient foundation for web applications.
+This is supplemented by custom configurations defined in the ``.cmmv.config.cjs`` file and template-specific header controls, making the CMMV platform a secure and efficient foundation for web applications.